-Advanced Placement without credit may be granted on the basis of the Achievement Tests of the College Board examinations or such other proficiency tests as may be determined appropriate by the registrar and by the chairperson of the department.
+Advanced Placement without credit may be granted on the basis of the Achievement Tests of the College Board examinations or such other proficiency tests as may be determined appropriate by the registrar and department chair.

 CLEP (College Level Examination Program) Policy

 Credit shall be granted to those students who score well on CLEP examinations that are approved by the College.
 To receive credit, a student must score above the 50th percentile on the objective section and above a C, as determined by the appropriate academic department for general and subject examinations.
 The English composition essay is required to receive credit for English Communications with a minimum score of 64 and at the 80th percentile for this CLEP examination.
 Credit for foreign language at the intermediate level requires a minimum score of 62 (for French), 63 (for German), and 66 (for Spanish) on Level 2 tests.

-A maximum of six credits shall be awarded for each examination; of these credits, only three may be applied to the general education requirements in the appropriate area.
+A maximum of six credits shall be awarded for each examination; of these credits, only three may be applied to the Constellation LVC requirements in the appropriate area.
 Credit shall be granted only to students who have matriculated at Lebanon Valley College.
 Normally, requests for CLEP credit must be approved by the registrar before the student has completed 30 credits.

 Credit for Life Experience Policy

 Lebanon Valley College provides for the awarding of undergraduate academic credit for knowledge acquired through nonacademic experience in subjects in the College curriculum.
 The experience should have a direct relation to the material taught in a course in the College curriculum and should extend over a sufficient period to provide substantive knowledge in the relevant area.
 Matriculated students who believe they qualify for such credit may petition the appropriate department through their academic advisors.
 Part-time students must petition through the Graduate and Professional Studies Office.
 This petition must be outlined on the Experiential Learning Application and:

 (1) detail the relevant experience in question